-The proposed bill seeks to establish the Digital Assets Strategic Reserve Fund, which will be administered by the State Treasurer and will consist of funds appropriated by the legislature as well as digital assets seized by the state.
-The bill introduces new provisions that require the State Treasurer to deposit these seized digital assets using secure custody solutions provided by qualified custodians or in exchange-traded products issued by Arizona-registered investment companies.
-Additionally, it sets a limit on investments, prohibiting the State Treasurer from investing more than 10% of the total fund in any given fiscal year.
-The bill also allows the State Treasurer to loan digital assets from the fund to generate additional returns, provided that such loans do not increase financial risks to the state.
+The proposed bill seeks to establish the Digital Assets Strategic Reserve Fund, which would be administered by the State Treasurer and consist of appropriated funds and seized digital assets.
+The bill introduces new provisions that require the State Treasurer to deposit seized digital assets using secure custody solutions or exchange-traded products from registered investment companies.
+It also imposes a limit on investments, prohibiting the State Treasurer from investing more than 10% of the total fund in any fiscal year.
+Additionally, the bill allows the State Treasurer to loan digital assets from the fund, provided that such loans do not increase financial risks to the state.

 Senate Engrossed Version: 41-180